-PROPOSED LANGUAGE UPDATING SECTION 1.3.3 OF THE WORKING GROUP’S INITIAL REPORT
+PROPOSED LANGUAGE UPDATING SECTION 1.3.3 OF THE WORKING GROUP’S INITIAL REPORT (REVISED DRAFT OF 30 SEPTEMBER 2015)

-As noted in the Initial Report, the Working Group was unable to achieve consensus on the important question of “whether domain names that are actively used for commercial transactions should be prohibited from using P/P services.”
-In contrast to many other questions on which the WG was able to reach provisional conclusions, the split of views on this question was sufficiently intractable that it was decided to pose three questions to the public.
+As noted in the Initial Report, the Working Group was unable at the time to achieve consensus on the important question of “whether domain names that are actively used for commercial transactions should be prohibited from using P/P services.”
+In contrast to many other questions on which the WG was able to reach provisional conclusions, the split of views on this question was sufficiently intractable that it was decided to pose three questions to the public during the public comment period for the Initial Report.

 The first question asked whether “registrants of domain names associated with commercial activities and which are used for online financial transactions [should] be prohibited from using, or continuing to use, P/P services.”
 Responses to the two remaining questions were contingent on support for a positive response to the first question, i.e., a viewpoint that such registrants should no longer be allowed to use P/P services (“If you agree with this position [the prohibition], do you think it would be useful to adopt a definition of commercial or transactional to define those domains for which p/p service registration should be disallowed?
 If so, what should the definitions be?”)